 - Activation fee: CHF 1 with the providers TIER and Voi

 - Fee per kilometer: CHF 0.39 with the provider Voi

 - Fee per kilometer: CHF 0.40 with the provider TIER

 The SwissPass is Switzerland’s public transport chip card and is also accepted by ZVV, as long as they are the right types.
 Accepted are:

 Finally, we would like to briefly introduce the Zürich Card.
 It is valid beyond the zone 110 also for the route to the airport and back to the city.
 It takes you to the small mountains, Uetliberg and Felsenegg outside Zurich and includes numerous discounts for many museums and other cultural institutions in the city.
 The Zürich Card is priced at CHF 27 for 24 hours and CHF 53 for 72 hours.
 A good deal if you are planning to use public transport and want to visit at least one museum.
 The Zürich Card is available at most ticket machines, VBZ Ticketerias, at the tourist information office at the main train station and of course online.

 What are you waiting for?
-Download the Whim app now and enjoy the latest mobility offers from TIER, VOI and BOND with Whim.
+Download the Whim app now and enjoy the latest mobility offers from public transport, TIE and Voi with Whim.
 And there is one thing we can already tell you: More mobility providers that will make traveling in and around Zurich even more convenient will follow soon!